Light

 Sources of Light - Artificial Light

-The broad variety of types of artificial light include:
+The wonderful world of artificial light includes:

 Light-bulbs